psf/the-invisibles/content/english/blog/pypodcats_at_pycon_us_2024.md

 to provide this by hiring the team from [White Coat Captioning](https://whitecoatcaptioning.com/).

-PyCon US hired a personal guide from [OneWell Health Care](https://onewell.org/) for one of our podcast guest, [Jessica Tenger](https://pypodcats.live/speakers/jessica-tegner/), who is fully blind to help her navigate the vast conference venue during her time there.
+PyCon US hired a personal guide from [OneWell Health Care](https://onewell.org/) for one of our podcast guest, [Jessica Tenger](https://pypodcats.live/speakers/jessica-tegner/), who is fully blind, to help her navigate the vast conference venue during her time there.

 PyCon US hired ASL interpreters from [Silent Visual Media](https://www.silentvisualmedia.com) to provide sign language during the talks.

-We appreciate the level of care and attention by PyCon US staff to ensure everyone is welcomed.
+We appreciate the level of care and attention by PyCon US staff to ensure everyone fekt welcomed.

 #### MicroPythonistas

-It was such a delight to see many attendees bringing their children along, and to see that the children are enjoying the conference too!
+It was such a delight to see many attendees bringing their children along, and to see that the children were enjoying the conference too!
 Georgi even came up with the terminology: MicroPythonistas.

 {{<twitter user="georgically" id="1792247540248711378">}}

-#### Diverse topic in the Open Spaces
+#### Diverse topics in the Open Spaces

-We noticed very diverse topic in the open spaces showing that our community members were being welcomed and encouraged to explore a variety of topic that interests them.
-For example, we saw that there was a Sushi-themed open space, juggling open space, an open space for high-schoolers, and even for a different programming language, Rust.
+We noticed very diverse topics in the open spaces showing that our community members were being welcomed and encouraged to explore a variety of topics that interests them.
+For example, some of the topics were: a Sushi-themed open space, juggling open space, an open space for high-schoolers, and even one for a different programming language, Rust.

 #### Global community representation

-We notice representation from worldwide Python communities.
+We noticed representation from worldwide Python communities.
 At the Expo Hall, there were [Community Booths](https://us.pycon.org/2024/expo/community-booths/) from [PyCon APAC](https://pycon.asia/), [Black Python Devs](https://blackpythondevs.com/), [PyLadies](https://pyladies.com/), and [Python en Español](https://hablemospython.dev/).
-At the conference, there is a Spanish-language [Charlas](https://us.pycon.org/2024/speaking/charlas/) track.
+At the conference, there was a Spanish-language [Charlas](https://us.pycon.org/2024/speaking/charlas/) track.

 We also personally met other Pythonistas from as far as Brasil, Namibia, Ghana, South Korea, Japan, Indonesia, just to name a few.